National Herald case: Appeal in Delhi High Court and Supreme Court

 On 12 February 2016 the Supreme Court granted exemption to all the five accused in the case from personal appearances while refusing to quash proceedings against them.
 Later on 12 July 2016 the Delhi High Court set aside the trial court judgement allowing examination of balance sheets and other documents of Congress party and other two companies, the AJL and Young Indian.
-The next hearing in the court is scheduled on 20 August.

 Trial in the magistrate's court

-On 7 December 2015, the Delhi High Court ordered Sonia Gandhi, Rahul Gandhi and five others to appear in person before the trial court on 9 December.
-They did not appear in the court and, on their lawyers' request, the trial court ordered them to appear before him in person on 19 December.
-He disallowed their request for exemption from personal appearance.
 On 19 December 2015 the Patiala House court granted bail to all but one and ordered them to appear in the court on the date of next hearing 20 February 2016.

-On 11 March 2016 the trial court allowed, after hearing Subramanian Swamy's plea to examine balance sheets of INC, AJL and Young Indian from 2010 to 2013, which was later overturned by the Delhi High Court.
+On 11 March 2016 the trial court allowed, after hearing Swamy's plea to examine balance sheets of INC, AJL and Young Indian from 2010 to 2013, which was later overturned by the Delhi High Court.

 On 26 May 2018 Subramanian Swamy's application to the trial court seeking a directive for the defendants to verify material filed by Swamy in the National Herald case was denied.

-Current status of the case

-The Supreme Court allowed the income-tax department to reassess the 2011–12 tax filings of Rahul Gandhi and Sonia Gandhi, even as the Congress leaders await a court verdict on the legality of I-T notices to them.

-The top court, however, restrained the department from taking any action against the Congress president and his mother until 8 January 2019, which was the next date of hearing.
+The complaint case registered by Swamy is being heard by the Special MP-MLA Court at the Rouse Avenue District Court as Dr. Subramanian Swamy v.
+Sonia Gandhi & Ors.
+The trial is currently at the stage of complainant's evidence, where Swamy is presenting his evidence and witnesses.

-The Enforcement Directorate permanently attached properties worth Rs.64 crore in the National Herald Case in May 2019.
+Enforcement Directorate Case

+On 1 August 2014, the Enforcement Directorate initiated a probe to discover if there was any money laundering in the case.
+It filed a prosecution complaint case against Sonia Gandhi, Rahul Gandhi, Sam Pitroda, Suman Dubey, Sunil Bhandari, Young Indian, and M/s Dotex Merchandise Pvt.
+Ltd.

-The Enforcement Directorate attached properties worth Rs.751.9 crore in the National Herald Case in November 2023.
+The Enforcement Directorate permanently attached properties worth Rs.64 crore in this Case in May 2019.
+It again attached properties worth Rs.751.9 crore in the National Herald Case in November 2023.

-On 15 April 2025, the Enforcement Directorate filed a chargesheet against Sonia Gandhi, Rahul Gandhi, and Sam Pitroda in connection with the National Herald case.
+On 15 April 2025, the Enforcement Directorate filed a chargesheet against Sonia Gandhi, Rahul Gandhi, and Sam Pitroda in this case.

+On December 16, 2025, a Delhi court refused to take cognisance of the Enforcement Directorate's money laundering complaint, stating that the complaint was not maintainable because the case is based on a complaint filed by an individual and not on a Police FIR.

+ED has challenged this order before Delhi High Court, which is presently being heard there.

+FIR by Delhi Police

+The Delhi Police’s Economic Offences Wing registered a new FIR in this case on October 3, 2025, on a complaint from an ED officer alleging charges of criminal conspiracy, dishonest misappropriation of property, criminal breach of trust and cheating.